 - 1. We support: - 1.1.
 Farmer cooperative income being taxed only once, either when earned by the cooperative or when received by the patron; - 1.2.
 Farmer cooperatives being given at least two years to adjust to a new interpretation of the tax status of cooperatives.
 Changes should not affect long-established practices nor apply retroactively; - 1.3.
 An exemption for income used by farm credit institutions to build required reserves because of a change and income not used for that purpose should be returned to cooperative members; - 1.4.
-Allowing producer-purchased companies that transition into cooperatives to have the same tax advantages as employee-purchased companies; and - 1.5.
-An investment tax credit for producers who purchase shares in value-added cooperatives. - 2.
+Allowing producer-purchased companies that transition into cooperatives to have the same tax advantages as employeepurchased companies; - 1.5.
+An investment tax credit for producers who purchase shares in value-added cooperatives; and - 1.6.
+Cooperatives being able to retain their tax-exempt status regardless of the amount of grant money they receive. - 2.
 We oppose withholding taxes on patronage refunds.